inverse/hassio-addon-emoncms/emoncms/DOCS.md

 ### Option: `ssl`

-Enables/Disables SSL (HTTPS) on the web interface of TasmoAdmin Panel.
+Enables/Disables SSL (HTTPS) on the web interface of Emoncms Panel.
 Set it `true` to enable it, `false` otherwise.

-__Note__ Tasmota does not support OTA via SSL

 ### Option: `certfile`